-Our mission is to preserve and promote African languages and culture in the hearts and minds of children and adults across the world, empowering them to develop authentic cultural expressions within their country of residence.
+Our mission is to preserve and promote West African languages and culture in the hearts and minds of children and adults across the world, empowering them to develop authentic cultural expressions within their country of residence.

 Culture Tree Ltd. was founded in 2015, when Gbemisola Isimi discovered that there weren’t many resources or avenues to help with teaching her children her mother tongue, Yorùbá.